joelachankeng/UMGTest/README.md

 6. Select the Import tab on the menu

-7. Import the latestDB.sql file from this repository.
+7. Import the wp.sql file from this repository.

 ## How to run NPM